 The potential advantages of AI for recruitment cannot be overstated, with applications ranging from screening resumes to predicting a candidate’s likelihood of success.
 Nevertheless, the manner in which these tools are developed and utilized should maintain fairness while adhering to EEOC standards.
 Through best practices and a culture of compliance, organizations can leverage AI for better hiring without sacrificing the equal opportunity principles that underpin them.

-A bright future awaits ethical, AI-driven recruitment where balance is sourced, one that enhances efficiency while promoting fairness, diversity, and inclusivity for organizations that are willing to find this equilibrium perse.
+A bright future awaits ethical, AI-driven recruitment that balances sourcing, one that enhances efficiency while promoting fairness, diversity, and inclusivity for organizations willing to find this equilibrium.